realTristan/todoitright/README.md

 <img width="1033" alt="Screenshot 2023-08-24 at 10 07 28 AM" src="https://github.com/realTristan/todoitright/assets/75189508/c71ee101-047d-4752-bdf8-cced50e9e5a7">

 # Synopsis
-A simple todo app built with Nextjs, Typescript, Tailwindcss, Google Login, Supabase with Prisma (Postgres) and Vercel.
-I wanted to build a simple todo app to learn more about Supabase and Prisma, as well as how to use it in NextJS and deploy it to Vercel.
+A simple to-do app built with Nextjs, Typescript, Tailwind CSS, Google Auth, and Supabase with Prisma (Postgres).
+I wanted to build a simple to-do app to learn more about Supabase and Prisma and how to use it in NextJS and deploy it to Vercel.

 # Stack
 - [X] Nextjs (React)
 - [X] Typescript
 - [X] Tailwindcss
-- [X] Google Login
+- [X] Google Auth
 - [X] Supabase with Prisma (Postgres)
-- [X] Vercel

 # Features
 - [X] Login / Logout
-- [X] Create new task
+- [X] Create a new task
 - [X] Delete task
 - [X] Complete a task
 - [X] Edit a task